JaniceEstes/Cybersecurity_Project_1/README.md

     <a href="https://github.com/JaniceEstes/Cybersecurity_Project_1/blob/main/Images/metricbeat%20data%20successful.png"><img src=https://github.com/JaniceEstes/Cybersecurity_Project_1/blob/main/Images/metricbeat%20data%20successful.png></a>

-***Note: The ELK stack is currently highly vulnerable due it's reliance on Apache and the recent Log4j Zero-Day vulnerability.
-It seems that many versions of Logstash are dependent on Log4j, so until this can be mitigated, proceed with caution.***
+***Note: The ELK stack can be highly vulnerable due to it's reliance on Apache and because of the recent Log4j vulnerability.
+Many versions of Logstash are dependent on Log4j.
+The vulnerability can be mitigated by tearing down the ELK stack and rebuilding it with the most updated versions available.***